 The Reserve Bank of India office building was amongst the earliest projects that came out of HCP’s Bhavani Chambers office.
 Like many other HCP buildings of the time, its design explored and extended the architectural idiom of exposed concrete modernist architecture.
 Its low-slung office tower was set on a wide podium.
 It provided a memorable focal point from across Gandhi Bridge.

 During the mid 1970s HCP began successfully tackling many speculative development projects just as real estate development was emerging to the fore as a way of organizing building production.
 H.K.
 House office building was one such project.
-It showed how a crisp and clear architectural vocabulary could be meshed with the commercial imperatives of real estate development.
+It showed how a clear architectural vocabulary could be meshed with the commercial imperatives of real estate development.
 HCP moved to H.K.
 House when it was completed in 1978.
-Here it was finally possible for Patel to have an office with facilities and a layout that fully supported the working style of the HCP practice and reflected its design ethos of clarity, restraint and design that is generated by practical problem-solving.
+Here, finally, Patel was able to have an office with facilities and a layout that fully supported the working style of the practice and reflected its design ethos of clarity, simplicity and well-reasoned design.

 Chinubhai Centre was built in the late 1970s and demonstrated how the civic need for widely accessible recreational facilities and architectural icons could be realized through the architecture of speculative projects.
 Over time, Chinubhai Centre’s revolving restaurant has become a symbol for modern Ahmedabad.